microct-ana-unibe-ch/microvasculature-manuscript/content/submission/03_tomography_of_materials_and_structures/01_revision1/answer_to_reviewers.md

 Additionally, we agree that a quantitative evaluation using shape complexity features could provide deeper insights into the effectiveness of the contrast agent.
 While our current study focused on qualitative assessments, we acknowledge the value of a more refined morphometric approach in future research.

-Finally, while we primarily visualized larger vascular structures, this does not preclude the potential application of our contrast medium in detecting microvasculature.
+Finally, while we primarily visualized "large" vascular structures, this does not preclude the application of our contrast medium in assessing microvasculature.
-Further optimization of imaging parameters, coupled with advanced reconstruction and segmentation techniques, may allow for improved visualization of smaller vessels within the resolution constraints of micro-CT.
+Within the actual resolution constraints of microCT as well as synchrotron-radiation based microtomography combined with the total visualized sample size (dental implant in a large animal model with intact peri-implant tissues) it seems non-realistic to obtain enough detail resolution to assess single capillaries.

 We appreciate the reviewer’s constructive feedback and will incorporate these considerations into our ongoing research to further refine and validate the applicability of our method.